citp/privacy-policy-historical/t/th/the/thezebra.com.md

-> *The following text is extracted and transformed from the thezebra.com privacy policy that was archived on 2014-10-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141012074119id_/https%3A//www.thezebra.com/help/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thezebra.com privacy policy that was archived on 2015-03-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150317195705id_/https%3A//www.thezebra.com/help/privacy) for the most accurate reproduction.*

-# The Zebra - Privacy Policy
+# Privacy Policy | The Zebra

 ## WHAT INFORMATION DOES THE ZEBRA COLLECT?